azdavis/millet/docs/manual.md

   - `path-vars` is a table for expanding variables in paths in group files.
     - If the value is a `value`, the value is used unchanged.
     - If it is a `path`, then the value is expanded into a full path relative to the `millet.toml` file.
+  - `errors` is a table for configuring error codes.
+    - Each key is an error code.
+    - For each key, the value is a table.
+      - The `severity` key overrides the default severity for this error.
+The acceptable values are:
+        - `"Warning"`
+        - `"Error"`

 <!--